-- Object: In LSST nomenclature this refers to an astronomical object, such as a star, galaxy, or other physical entity.
+Object: In LSST nomenclature this refers to an astronomical object, such as a star, galaxy, or other physical entity.
 E.g., comets, asteroids are also Objects but typically called a Moving Object or a Solar System Object (SSObject).
 One of the DRP data products is a table of Objects detected by LSST which can be static, or change brightness or position with time.
-26, 45 - Operations: The 10-year period following construction and commissioning during which the LSST Observatory conducts its survey.
-46 - Pan-STARRS: Panoramic Survey Telescope and Rapid Response System.
-18 - patch: An quadrilateral sub-region of a sky tract, with a size in pixels chosen to fit easily into memory on desktop computers.
-13-16, 46 - pipeline: A configured sequence of software tasks (Stages) to process data and generate data products.
+26, 47 patch: An quadrilateral sub-region of a sky tract, with a size in pixels chosen to fit easily into memory on desktop computers.
+13-16, 48 pipeline: A configured sequence of software tasks 3116 (Stages) to process data and generate data prod-ucts.
 Example: Association Pipeline.
-21, 26, 38, 39

-PNG: Portable Network Graphics.
-19

-POSIX: Portable Operating System Interface.
-46

-- provenance: Information about how LSST images, Sources, and Objects were created (e.g., versions of pipelines, algorithmic components, or templates) and how to recreate them.
-20 - PSF: Point Spread Function.
-6, 11, 13-20, 22, 24, 25, 29-31, 38, 42

-44 PTC: Photon Transfer Curve.
-20 3090 Qserv: LSST's distributed parallel database.
-This 3091 database system is used for collecting, storing, and 3092 serving LSST Data Release Catalogs and Project 3093 metadata, and is part of the Software Stack.
-17, 45, 48, 49 3095 RA: Rapid Analysis.
-33, 41 3096 REB: Readout Electronics Board.
-21, 22 3097 Release: Publication of a new version of a document, 3098 software, or data product.
-Depending on con-3099 text, releases may require approval from Project-3100 or DM-level change control boards, and then form 3101 part of the formal project baseline.
-19, 51 3102 REST: REpresentational State Transfer.
-46 3103 RINGSS: Ring-Image Next Generation Scintillation 3104 Sensor.
-11 3105 RMS: Root-Mean-Square.
-32 3106 RSP: Rubin Science Platform.
-19, 43-51 Rubin Operations: operations phase of Vera C. Ru-3108 bin Observatory.
-23 3109 S3: (Amazon) Simple Storage Service.
-46 3110 S3DF: SLAC Shared Scientific Data Facility.
-25 3111 schema: The definition of the metadata and linkages
+21, 26, 40, PNG: Portable Network Graphics.
+19 POSIX: Portable Operating System Interface.
+48 provenance: Information about how LSST images, Sources, and Objects were created (e.g., versions of pipelines, algorithmic components, or templates) and how to recreate them.
+20 PSF: Point Spread Function.
+6, 11, 13-20, 22, 24, 25, 29, 31, 41, 43 PTC: Photon Transfer Curve.
+20 Qserv: LSST's distributed parallel database. database system is used for collecting, storing, and serving LSST Data Release Catalogs and Project metadata, and is part of the Software Stack.
+17, 46, 47, 51 RA: Rapid Analysis.
+33, 44 REB: Readout Electronics Board.
+21, 22 Release: Publication of a new version of a document, software, or data product.
+Depending on con-text, releases may require approval from Project-or DM-level change control boards, and then form part of the formal project baseline.
+19, 52 REST: REpresentational State Transfer.
+47 RINGSS: Ring-Image Next Generation Scintillation Sensor.
+11 RMS: Root-Mean-Square.
+32 RSP: Rubin Science Platform.
+19, 44, 47, 49-53 Rubin Operations: operations phase of Vera C. Ru-bin Observatory.
+23 S3: (Amazon) Simple Storage Service.
+48 S3DF: SLAC Shared Scientific Data Facility.
+25 schema: The definition of the metadata and linkages between datasets and metadata entities in a col-lection of data or archive..
+17, 50